Ingress (video game): Links and control fields

 Two portals with eight resonators deployed and controlled by the same faction can be linked by a player from that faction who is within range of one and has a portal key for the other.
 The maximum possible length of a link depends on the average level of the portal and any mods that amplify the portal's link range.
-However, links of any faction other than the Machina cannot cross an existing link.
 Portals can maintain the links and/or fields connected to them when the portal contains at least three resonators.
 Once the portal has less than three resonators, all links and fields on the portal are destroyed.

 Links between portals can range from several meters to thousands of kilometers, created in operations of considerable logistical complexity.
 In more complex operations, links and fields can span across countries and oceans.

 When three portals are linked in a triangle, they create a control field, claiming Mind Units (MU) within that field for their faction.
 In the game's context, control fields align the population's thoughts with the faction.
 Control Fields are measured by the size of the human population that lives under the field.
 Therefore, larger Control Fields earn more Mind Units.
 The opposing faction can destroy a control field by destroying one or more of the links that form it.

 Development and release

 Ingress was released in closed beta on November 15, 2012, with an accompanying online viral marketing campaign.
-The latter was noticed as early as November 8, and earlier publicity efforts had been noted at events such as San Diego's Comic-Con on July 12, 2012.
+The latter was noticed as early as November 8, and earlier publicity efforts had been noted at events such as San Diego Comic-Con on July 12, 2012.
 At the time of Ingress's release to Niantic's separation from Google in 2015, Niantic had 35 employees.